 |Upfront mortgage insurance||2% of your home’s value|

 How reverse mortgage costs affect your loan

-Additionally, if you have an adjustable interest rate, the rate can change monthly, which can rapidly hike your outstanding loan balance, along with your annual mortgage insurance premiums.
+A downside of a reverse mortgage is that the many costs can add up to thousands of dollars.
+Additionally, if you have an adjustable interest rate, it could change monthly and increase your outstanding loan balance more rapidly, along with your annual mortgage insurance premiums.

-- Appraised home value, sales price or HECM loan limit (currently $765,600 for 2020), whichever is lowest
+- Your home’s appraised value, sale price or HECM loan limit (currently $822,375 for 2021), whichever is lowest

 - Current interest rates

-How to cover your ongoing expenses
+How to cover your ongoing loan costs

 Tenure.
 You get a fixed monthly income for the rest of your life — or until you move or sell.

 Term.
 You get a fixed monthly income for a set number of years.
 After that, the income stops.

-- Using a portion of your Social Security income.
+- Using a portion of your Social Security income

-- Setting aside money from a part-time job.
+- Setting aside money from a part-time job